PROJECT INFORMATION //

 Project Overview

-UDOT is working on a four-fold project that encompasses areas around I-80 at Kimball Junction, the westbound US-40 to westbound I-80 flyover, eastbound and westbound US-40 (between SR-248 and I-80), and the SR-248 interchange.
+Most work is complete on the this four-fold project on I-80 at Kimball Junction, the westbound US-40 to westbound I-80 flyover, eastbound and westbound US-40 (between SR-248 and I-80), and the SR-248 interchange.
+Crews will return to the SR-248 interchange on US-40 to complete drainage work and final roadway surface this summer.
 Construction crews will improve drainage and ride quality, reduce congestion, and preserve the underlying infrastructure of asphalt and concrete roadways.

 Project Contact Information: